 About our gallery

-WENTRUP was founded in 2004.
-A former stable in Berlin‘s Prenzlauer Berg was the gallery’s first home.
-Conceived by Jan Wentrup as a space that reacted to the young, diverse, and international art scene of Berlin, for many artists of the gallery‘s early days it became their first commercial platform.
+WENTRUP was founded in 2004 in Berlin‘s Prenzlauer Berg district.
+Conceived by Jan Wentrup as a space that reacted to the young, diverse, and international art scene of Berlin, for many artists of the gallery‘s early days, it became their first commercial platform.

 Tina Wentrup joined in 2006 with her experience and expertise in contemporary theatre and dance from Paris and Berlin.
-Since then the gallery opened up toward more performative and non-object related art practices.
+Since then, the gallery has opened up toward more installative and non-object-related art practices.

-In 2009, the gallery moved to a former couture factory building from the 1950s at the northwest end of Kreuzberg, in close proximity to Potsdamer Platz and Neue Nationalgalerie.
+In 2009, the gallery relocated to a former couture factory building from the 1950s in Berlin’s Kreuzberg district.